webpack/webpack/examples/code-splitting/template.md

-This example illustrate a very simple case of Code Splitting with `require.ensure`.
+This example illustrates a very simple case of Code Splitting with `require.ensure`.

-* `a` and `b` are required normally via CommonsJs
+* `a` and `b` are required normally via CommonJS
 * `c` is depdended through the `require.ensure` array.
   * This means: make it available, but don't execute it
   * webpack will load it on demand